The City of Denver began a new trash-collection system for 2023.

-The City and County of Denver picks up trash weekly in Cherry Creek 3.
+The City and County of Denver picks up trash and recycling bins weekly in Cherry Creek 3.
+This usually occurs on Wednesdays, beginning on Jan.
+1, 2023.
+Wednesday also will be the day for composting pick-ups and for the "Extra Trash" events.

 The Association has regulations that help facilitate the Denver trash collection.
 This page explains the trash-collection rules and process for all residents to follow, to insure trash is picked up properly.